mitosisX/limekit-docs/source/getting-started.rst

 *Limekit* is framework for building desktop applications using the `lua <https://www.lua.org/>`_ language without the need for HTML and CSS.
 On the other hand allowing developers to maintain one lua codebase and create cross-platform apps that work on ``Windows``, ``macOS``, and ``Linux``.

+~ It is being developed by company called :mod:`Take bytes`, with :mod:`Omega Msiska` as the lead developer on this project.

 Key Features:

 - **Modern UI**: Limekit allows developers to craft beautiful UI's with dark and light modes available.